 What Are The Laws Regarding Medical Marijuana Use In Arizona?

-Medical marijuana use is still evolving here in Arizona.
-An initiative for this coming election season is to legalize it entirely, which would be very consistent with what Colorado and Washington have done as well, but for now, I have several clients who use medical marijuana.
+Medical marijuana use is still evolving in Arizona.
+An initiative for this approaching election season aims to legalize it entirely.
 The standard to process out here is that if you’re able to get a doctor’s approval or order to use medical marijuana, the prescription allows its use not only in certain places but also in certain amounts consistent with the medical marijuana license that was issued to you.

 Obviously, there are a lot of legislation and laws surrounding the actual producers and production business of marijuana, as well, in terms of where they can be set up and how many plants they can be growing at any one time.
 This involves a lot of work on the part of the defense attorney, when dealing with these cases, because it doesn’t always completely excuse the possession and/or use of marijuana.
 But it definitely allows for people to have access to that in a way that helps them with medical or pain issues here in Arizona.
 So it’s been much more prevalent, and it’s still a situation where the county attorney’s office and other prosecution agencies aren’t willing to just let marijuana go to the bottom of the pile.